e00E/e00E.github.io/content/blog/this-website.md

 I want to write simple, plain text documents with little formatting.
 The natural choice for me is Markdown.
 I want to avoid dealing with web technologies but still present a rendered version of my texts to web browsers.
 This can be done with static site generators.
 The one I am using is [Zola](https://www.getzola.org/).

 The source code which generates this site is on [Github](https://github.com/e00E/e00E.github.io).
 The generated static files are hosted by [Github Pages](https://docs.github.com/en/pages).
-I use Github Pages with my own domain so that I can migrate whenever I wish.
+I use Github Pages with my own domain so that I am free to migrate in the future.
 I will likely self host eventually.

 I want the generated HTML to be simple and semantic.
 This means using native elements like `article` instead of `div` when reasonable and giving the browser freedom to present the website how it wants to.
-For example, I do not enforce a particular color scheme or page width.
+For example, I do not enforce a particular color scheme.
 This allows readers to choose how they want the site to look by using their own CSS or their browser's reader mode.

 ## Mardown examples